Access and Lodging for the Giro De Shonai

 The Japanese name for this road station is “道の駅 庄内みかわ いろり火の里”

 You bikes must be partially disassembled into bike bags for any public transportation option.

 Be sure to book your plane or bus tickets as soon as possible as they may become fully booked.

-Due to the very early start of the event, it is important to arrive at least on the night before the event.
+Due to the very early start of the event, you should plan to stay the night before.

 The Shonai Region can easily be reached with the JR Pass from Tokyo Station.